 It's not overstating the possibilities once the website is unveiled this fall.

-more people in our district," said Kelly Nimtz, parent of a freshman-to-be at
+"It might get more people in our district," said Kelly Nimtz, parent of a freshman-to-be at

 That could mean increased revenue for the school district and increased productivity within the district as well.